mktle/dna.vim/README.md

 1. A/C/G/T/U/N are colored (consistent with IGV colors for ACGT)
 2. Using the commands `:SAM`, `:BAM`,`:GAF`, or `:PAF` in their respective files will tell you the description of the field your cursor is hovering over (e.g., using `:SAM` in column 2 of a SAM/BAM file will print a message along the lines of "FLAG: 2064 -- supplementary alignment, reverse strand")
 3. Operation blocks within CIGAR strings are colored separately from each other
+4. Using `:Phred` will decode the Phred score of the hovered character (e.g., using it on a D will print "D is score 35, 0.0003 probability of error")
-4. Sequence names in FASTA/FASTQ files are colored
+5. Sequence names in FASTA/FASTQ files are colored
+6. Tags in alignment files are colored

 # Screenshots